Promulgation

 Promulgation is the formal proclamation or the declaration that a new statutory or administrative law is enacted after its final approval.
 In some jurisdictions, this additional step is necessary before the law can take effect.

-After a new law is approved, it is announced to the public through the publication of government gazettes and/or on official government websites.
+After a new law is approved, it is announced to the public through the publication of government gazettes and/or on official government bulletins.
 National laws of extraordinary importance to the public may be announced by the head of state or head of government on a national broadcast.
 Local laws are usually announced in local newspapers and published in bulletins or compendia of municipal regulations.

 Jurisdiction-specific details

 Armenia

-Bills are enacted by the President of Armenia and published in the Official Gazette of the Republic of Armenia.
+Bills are enacted by the President of Armenia and published in the Official Gazette of Armenia.

 Belgium

 Statutes are promulgated by the King of the Belgians and published in the Belgian Official Journal.
 Decrees and Ordinances are promulgated by the different Regional and Community governments and published in the Belgian Official Journal.